 Very simple!
 Go over the buying guide, and I can guarantee you will pick the best knife set.
-No matter which corner of the world you are, that guide will lead you to the most perfect set for your kitchen.
+No matter which corner of the world you are in, that guide will lead you to the most perfect set for your kitchen.

 You need to consider knife types, block material, blade construction, made of the handle, bevel angle and sharpness, and weight while buying a knife set.
 There will be several options to pick from, but it’s your preference that matters.

 The secret of any successful buy lies in aligning your preference with the available options.
 In the case of the knife block set, I have discussed every option for you with details.
 Now you have to match your preference with them.

 What is the best kitchen knife set on a budget?